Audi Quattro

 The Quattro were introduced with the ‘WR’ engine, 6J15″ forged Fuchs or Ronal aluminium rims running 205/55 tires, dual square headlights, and a manual ‘016’ transmission.
 Differentials were operated by two levers alongside the handbrake.

-This ‘WR’ engine, was more or less the same base configuration as seen in the Audi 200 5T Typ 43, sporting a 79.5 mm bore x 86,4 mm throw to give it the 2144 cm3 displacement.
-It is the most common engine to be found in the urquattro.
+This ‘WR’ powerplant was more or less the same base configuration as adopted from the Audi 200 5T Typ 43, sporting a 79.5 mm bore x 86,4 mm throw to give it the 2144 cm3 displacement.
+It is the most common engine to be found in the urquattro, as this 200 hp unit was the generic version kept all the way through 1987, until the release of the Quattro 20V.

 The instruments were regular analogue ones, surrounded by push-function buttons, and the interior was brown and paint options were between Saturn metallic, Diamond silver or Venus red.
 Taillights were separated red and amber, while the rear reflex-strip was featuring ‘quattro’ in black insignia.